dylanHanger/snakes/README.md

 width: 32 # Board width
 height: 32 # Board height
 turns: 1500 # Maximum game turns
-turnsPerSecond: 0 # 0 = run as fast as possible, >0 locks to that TPS
+turnsPerSecond: 0 # 0 = run as fast as possible

 respawn: 2 # Turns you miss while dead (0 = spawn next turn)

 food:
-  value: 5 # Base value of food
+  value: 5 # Initial value of food
   lifetime: 50 # How long food remains (0 = forever)
-  count: 1 # Number of food items on the board
+  count: 1 # Number of food items on the board at any point in time

 players:
-  - Ferris:
+  - My Snake:
       type: custom
-      cmd: examples/ferris.exe
+      cmd: mysnake.exe
       args:
         - --difficulty
         - hard
       timeout: 250 # Per-player move budget in milliseconds
-      wait: false # If true, engine waits indefinitely for a move
+      wait: false # If true, the game won't progress until a move is submitted by this agent

-  - EasyBot:
+  - Easy Bot:
       type: builtin
       difficulty: easy
-      color: bluetiful
-      timeout: 0 # 0 = use global turn duration
+      color: red # You can set custom colors for your snake

+   - Medium Bot:
+      type: builtin
+      difficulty: medium
+      color: pacific blue # You can use Crayola color names

+   - Hard Bot:
+      type: builtin
+      difficulty: hard
+      color: fcd667 # Or you can use hex strings (with or without a '#')
 ```

-Key notes:

-- `turnsPerSecond` controls how quickly the game clock advances.
-Setting it to `0` tells the engine to process turns as soon as inputs arrive.
-- Each player can override their own `timeout` (milliseconds) and `wait` behaviour.
-When `timeout` is `0`, the engine uses the global turn duration; with `wait: true`, the engine blocks until the agent replies.
-- Custom agents use `cmd` plus optional `args` instead of the older `executable` / `arguments` keys.
-- Optional fields such as `color` (hex or Crayola name) and `silent` still work as before.

 ## Agent Types

 - **Custom**: External program that communicates via standard I/O
 - **Builtin**: Pre-programmed AI with difficulty levels (easy/medium/hard)
 - **Random**: Makes random moves
-- **Keyboard**: Human-controlled
+- **Keyboard**: Human-controlled via keyboard input

 ## Creating a Custom Agent